hashicorp/vault/website/source/docs/auth/cert.html.md

       <li>
         <span class="param">ttl</span>
         <span class="param-flags">optional</span>
-        The TTL period of the token, provided as "1h", where hour is the largest suffix.
+        The TTL period of the token, provided as a number of seconds.
 If not provided, the token is valid for the the mount or system default TTL time, in that order.
       </li>
     </ul>
   </dd>